geluk/cocopy/README.md

 ./target/release/cocopy ./examples/simple_add_program.py
 ```

-This generates an `out.obj` file, assembled for your platform.
+This generates an `out.exe` file on Windows, assuming you have a Visual Studio 2022 installation
-Use a linker to link this file into an executable.
+with `link.exe`.
+Otherwise, you may need tweak and run `build_win64.ps1` instead, which will

-On Linux, you can use `gcc`.
+manually link `out.obj` into an executable.

-on Windows, you can use `link.exe`, using the `build_win64.ps1` script.
+On Linux, you must link `out.obj` into an executable yourself.
+You can use `gcc` for this.

 # General structure